Distributing your app

 The following app types can no longer be created:

 - Private apps: Deprecated as of January 2022.
 A private app was a type of app that one merchant could install directly on their store.
 If you want to create an app specifically for one merchant's store, then you can create a custom app instead.
+As of January 20, 2023, all private apps have been automatically migrated and converted to custom apps.

 - Unpublished apps: Deprecated as of December 9, 2019.
 An unpublished app was type of public app that one or many merchants could install and had all the same functionality as other public apps.
 However, the app didn't require any approval from Shopify.